 For your Bovine Mastication and Consideration: FCPX Can Work

-COW Library : Apple Final Cut Pro X Debates : Charlie Austin : For your Bovine Mastication and Consideration: FCPX Can Work
+COW Library : Creative Community Conversations (was FCPX Debates) : Charlie Austin : For your Bovine Mastication and Consideration: FCPX Can Work

 Recently I came across a post on the COW forums asking whether perceptions of FCP X had changed in the year since its release.
 I added my response, and a couple days later, I got an email from Tim Wilson asking if I'd mind expanding on my thoughts for an article.
 What follows are my uh... expanded thoughts.
 This is by no means a complete review, and I am by no means an FCP X expert -- just a working editor trying to see if X works...

 A bit about me...
 I cut trailers and TV spots for features, DVD release campaigns for features and TV shows -- that sort of thing.
 I've been editing full time for around 15 years, and for 5 years or so previous to that was a sound editor and post production mixer.
 Before that, I worked in the production side of the business, location audio, grip, gaffer...
 I've worn a lot of hats.
 I was also a beta tester for versions 2 and 3 of FCP and was one of the first, or maybe even the first person, in Hollywood anyway, to finish a TV spot cut (off line) on FCP.
 I cut it on Version 1 point something or other, and I think it was for Deuce Bigelow, Male Gigolo.
 Glamorous huh?
 But I digress...